-The quantitative criteria used to evaluate the overall Board performance comprises quarterly performance indicators which include a comparison of the Group's performance (including segmental performance) for the financial period under review against the Group's performance for the corresponding period in previous years and also vis-à-vis industry peers and industry averages, and other indicators such as the Company's share price performance over a historical period and vis-à-vis industry peers.
+financial period under review against the Group's performance for the corresponding period in previous years and also The Company Secretaries maintain records of all RC meetings vis-à-vis industry peers and industry averages, and other including records of discussions on key deliberations and indicators such as the Company's share price performance decisions taken.
+Two meetings of the RC were held in 2019. over a historical period and vis-à-vis industry peers.

-Individual Director Evaluation Criteria (Provision 5.2)

-Factors taken into account in the assessment of a Director's performance include his abilities and competencies. his objectivity and the level of participation at Board and Committee meetings including his knowledge and contribution to Board processes and the business strategies and performance of the Group.
-The performance evaluation of each Director is taken into account in the NC's consideration with regard to their re-election as Director.
+For the financial year under review, the RC conducted a Individual Director Evaluation Criteria (Provision 5.2) self-assessment of its own effectiveness in the discharge of Factors taken into account in the assessment of a its roles and responsibilities, which was facilitated through Director's performance include his abilities and competencies. the use of a self-assessment checklist ("RC Self-Assessment his objectivity and the level of participation at Board and Checklist").
+The RC Self-Assessment Checklist covered, Committee meetings including his knowledge and contribution inter alia, the responsibilities of the RC under its terms of to Board processes and the business strategies and performance of the Group.
+The performance evaluation of reference, and considered also the contribution of RC members each Director is taken into account in the NC's consideration to the deliberation and decision-making process at with regard to their re-election as Director.
+RC meetings.